mateusz0909/calmnow-lp/_pages/termsofservice.md

 **4. Intellectual Property**

-All content, design, graphics, text, audio files, soundscapes, voice recordings, software, and other materials related to the Service are the intellectual property of **[Your Name or Company Name]** and are protected by copyright, trademark, and other intellectual property laws.
+All content, design, graphics, text, audio files, soundscapes, voice recordings, software, and other materials related to the Service are the intellectual property of **Mateusz Byrtus** and are protected by copyright, trademark, and other intellectual property laws.
 You may not copy, reproduce, modify, distribute, or create derivative works from our content without our express written permission.

 **5. Prohibited Conduct**